- 1 The Common Hardwood Floor Mistakes

 Therefore, one must choose a machine that is designed in particular to be used on a hard surface.
 Some people might consider that they have a carpet in their homes as well.
 So, do they have to buy two vacuums, one for each?
 Well, you have the options available in the market that allow you to clean carpets and rugs as well as hard floors, so no need to worry about that.
 Also, an excellent cordless vacuum cleaner can make your job a lot easier.

 Moreover, whichever brand you choose, make sure that it has strong suction power.
 This allows the machine to pick up all the dust and lint particles in your house without you having to do much.
 Also, a lightweight and easy to move the machine with tires assure you won’t end up scratching your floor finish.
 One should also consider an adjustable beater bar when selecting the product.
-Most of the time, the canister vacuums and cordless stick are the preferred choices.
+Most of the time, the canister vacuums and cordless stick are the preferred choices (see this vacuum from BISSELL).
 However, some individuals also end up using the upright models that come with different attachments.

 Best Brooms for Hardwood Floor